 The fifth Green Goblin (who wasn't human, but a genetic construct) revealing his empty face, and then gruesomely melting into a pile of goo after assuming Harry's appearance.

 The Amazing Spider-Man #373.
-Venom escapes from custody.
-In the process of doing so, he wraps his tendrils around one guard's head and squeezes.
+Venom is held in custody, with a jerkass guard who's favorite pastime is intentionally turning up the sonics in Venom's cell so he can laugh at Brock and the symbiote's agony.
+Once Venom escapes the cage, he wraps his tendrils around the guard's head and squeezes.
 And squeezes.
 And squeezes.
 His head is completely covered in tendrils but we see it gradually getting smaller and smaller.
 And then we cut to the other guard's horrified face as Venom cheerfully sings "Pop goes the weasel!"